Quantum Architecture Search with Unsupervised Representation Learning: QAS with Unsupervised Representation Learning

 \section{QAS with Unsupervised Representation Learning}

-In this work, we present our method, as illustrated in Figure \ref{algorithm}, which consists of two independent learning components: an autoencoder for circuit architecture representation learning, and a search process that includes both search and evaluation strategies.
+In this work, we present our method, as illustrated in Figure \ref{algorithm}, which consists of two independent components: (1) unsupervised representation learning and (2) predictor-free architecture search.
 The search space is defined by the number of gates in a circuit and an operation pool comprising general gate types such as ${\texttt{X, Y, Z, H, Rx, Ry, Rz, U3, CNOT, CY, CZ}}$.
 A random generator creates a set of circuit architectures based on predefined parameters, including the number of qubits, the number of gates, and the maximum circuit depth.
 These architectures are then encoded into two matrices and input into the autoencoder.
 The autoencoder independently learns a latent distribution from the search space and produces pre-trained architecture embeddings for the search algorithms.
 The evaluation strategy takes the circuit architectures generated by the search algorithm and returns a performance assessment.
 For evaluating circuit architectures, we use the ground state of a Hamiltonian for max-cut and quantum chemistry problems, and fidelity for quantum state preparation tasks.

+\begin{bluedefinition} We are given a circuit created by $m$ gate types, $h$ gates and $g$ qubits.
+Then, the circuit can be described by a DAG $G=\{V, E\}$ with $n=h+2=|V|$ gate nodes including START and END.
+The adjacency matrix of graph $G$ is summarized in $n\times n$ matrix $A$ and its gate matrix $X$ is in size of $n \times (m+2+g)$.
+We further introduce $d$-dimensional latent variables $z_i$ composing latent matrix $Z=\{z_1,..,z_K\}^T$. \end{bluedefinition}